G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel.md

 You can connect to a Gcore Virtual Machine (VM) by using the <a href="https://en.wikipedia.org/wiki/Virtual_Network_Computing" target="_blank">VNC console</a> in the Gcore Customer Portal.
 This method is available for Windows and Linux VMs.
 The method allows you to establish a connection even if a virtual machine has no internet access, which is useful if you experience internet connectivity issues.

-Connecting to a Linux instance from the Gcore Customer Portal is only possible if you have <a href="https://gcore.com/docs/cloud/virtual-instances/customize-initial-setup-for-your-instance#set-a-password-for-an-instance" target="_blank">configured a password while creating a Virtual Machine</a>.
+Connecting to a Linux Virtual Machine from the Gcore Customer Portal is only possible if you have <a href="https://gcore.com/docs/cloud/virtual-instances/customize-initial-setup-for-your-instance#set-a-password-for-an-instance" target="_blank">configured a password while creating a Virtual Machine</a>.
 If you didn't set a password, you'll need to connect to the VM using SSH keys.

 <tabset-element>